papatakabookclub/BLIS-PYQs/index.md

 **Part-I Answer any four, in about 500 words each.
 (4*10=40)**

+1. State the ‘Five Laws of Library Science’.
+Discuss the implications of the First Law of Library Science.
+1. Discuss the growth pattern of information institutions in detail.
+1. List the Five Model Library Acts/Bills drafted in India.
+Explain the salient features of the Model Act of Dr. S.R.
+Ranganathan.
+1. What do you understand by ‘resource sharing’ ?
+Discuss the role of INFLIBNET in this context.
+1. Discuss the issues and problems faced in developing an ethical code for library profession.
+1. Explain the main activities and programmes of ILA.

 **Part-II Answer any six, in about 250 words each.
 (6*5=30)**

+1. Factors Determining the Arrival of Information Society
+2. INDEST
+2. Referral Centres and Clearing Houses
+2. INIS
+2. Information Technology Act, 2000
+2. Hybrid Libraries
+2. ALA
+2. Karnataka Public Libraries Act, 1965

 ### Term-End Examination December, 2021